monosans/aiopywttr/docs/index.md

 # Home

-Welcome to the documentation of aiopywttr, the asynchronous wrapper for the [wttr.in](https://wttr.in) weather forecast API!
+Welcome to the documentation of aiopywttr, the asynchronous wrapper for the [wttr.in](https://wttr.in) weather API!

 Synchronous version [here](https://github.com/monosans/pywttr).